WalletScrutiny/WalletScrutinyCom/_iphone/com.sixdays.trust.md

 > **Private & Secure**<br>
   Only you can access your wallet.
 We don’t collect any personal data.

-but as with [their Android app](/android/com.wallet.crypto.trustapp/) there is no public source of the iPhone app neither.
+but as with their Android app {% include walletLink.html wallet='android/com.wallet.crypto.trustapp' %} there is
+no public source of the iPhone app neither.

 Without public code the verdict is: **not verifiable**.